Once you have used a vintage Singer Model 221 or 222 Featherweight

 is a nice assortment of Singer accessory feet included in their original box along with 2 Singer screwdrivers, and there is even a matching vintage Singer oil

-Featherweight's original green and white carry case is in good condition
+Featherweight's original green and white carry case is clean and

 As with all of the Featherweights we sell this one has been